tarantool/tarantool-internals/source/msgpack_extensions.rst

 (2 bytes), time_hi_and_version (2 bytes), clock_seq_hi_and_reserved (1
 byte), clock_seq_low (1 byte), node[0], ..., node[5] (1 byte each).

-Some of the functions in :ref:`Module uuid <uuid-module>` can produce values which are compatible with the UUID data type.
+Some of the functions in :ref:`Module uuid <community:uuid-module>` can produce values which are compatible with the UUID data type.
 For example, after